European Lacquer (Japanning) Resources

 Brown, William Norman.
 Handbook on Japanning, 2nd Edition.
 London: Scott, Greenwood, and Son, 1913.
 (Gutenberg edition.)

 Merrifield, Mary P. Original Treatises, Dating from the XIIth to the XVIIIth Centuries, on the Arts of Painting.
 London: J. Murray, 1849.
-(Original.)
+(Original or fragments of spirit-varnish-related text.)

 Salmon, William.
 Polygraphice: Or, The Arts of Drawing, Engraving, Etching, Limning, Painting, Vernishing, Japaning, Gilding, &c.
 Book 11, new to the Eighth Edition.
 London: A. & J. Churchill, 1701.
 (Original or partial plain text.)

 Siddons, George A. The Cabinet Maker's Guide, or, Rules and Instructions in the art of Varnishing, Dying, Staining, Japanning, Polishing, Lackering, and Beautifying Wood, Ivory, Tortoiseshell, & Metal.
 Fifth Edition.
 London: Sherwood, Gilbert, and Piper, 1837.
-(Original.)
+(Original or partial plain text.)

 Stalker, John, and Parker, Richard.
 A TREATISE OF JAPANING AND VARNISHING, Being a compleat Discovery of those Arts WITH The best way of making all sorts of VARNISH for JAPAN, WOOD, PRINTS, or PICTURES.
 London: 1688.
 (Original, or plain text.)